Pronunciation of 'Epigenetics'

 English (United States)

-The study of heritable changes in gene expression that do not involve alterations to the DNA sequence.
+The study of heritable changes in gene expression that do not involve changes to the underlying DNA sequence.